 DISASTER STRIKES CAMBRIDGE COMPLEX

 Cambridge Townhomes is an apartment located in Cedar Rapids, Iowa.
-On May 8, 2017, Cambridge Apartments was devastated when derecho hit the complex.
+In 2020 Cambridge Apartments was devastated when the derecho hit their complex.
 As a result, the apartments suffered extensive damage to the roof, siding, and windows.
 The building suffered comprehensive interior water intrusion.

 Facing damage to their property and the potential of losing tenants as a result of the storm, the apartment owner's back was against the wall.
 That's when GC3 stepped in, delivering the high level of performance that our customers have come to expect in the aftermath of disaster.